Jun 28, 2024

 At a global level, as ratified by the Convention on Biological Diversity (CBD), our country has a privileged position in terms of biodiversity as it is one of the few titled as megadiverse.

-With more than 70,000 species registered in the Colombian Biodiversity Information System - SIB - and close to 49 million hectares protected according to the National Registry of Protected Areas - RUNAP-, equivalent to 42% of the national territory, Colombia ranks second worldwide in terms of plant, butterfly and amphibian biodiversity.
+With more than 79,000 species registered in the Colombian Biodiversity Information System (SIB) and more than 49 million hectares protected according to the National Registry of Protected Areas (RUNAP), equivalent to 42% of the national territory, Colombia ranks first in the world in bird, orchid, and butterfly diversity, and second in amphibian, freshwater fish, palm, and bat diversity.

 Most biodiverse countries in the world.
 Adapted from: https://cifras.biodiversidad.co/